Kevin Maher

 Kevin Andrew Maher (born 17 October 1976) is a former professional footballer and coach who played as a midfielder.
-He is head coach of National League side Southend United.
+He was most recently head coach of National League club Southend United.
 Born in England, he represented the Republic of Ireland internationally at youth levels U17 and U21.

 Club career

 Southend United

 After beginning his career with Tottenham Hotspur, Maher moved to Southend United on a free transfer on 23 January 1998.
 He quickly broke into the first team, making 18 appearances for the first-team that season.
 During the 1998–99 season, Maher scored his first career goal in a 1–1 draw with Rochdale.

 Over the next ten years Maher was a virtual ever-present for Southend, rising to be team captain and subsequently club captain.
 During this time he made more than 400 appearances for the club, and captained Southend to promotion twice, from League Two to the Championship, in successive seasons.

 When, during the 2007–08 season it became clear that Maher was no longer an automatic first choice he chose to look for opportunities elsewhere.
 He left Southend just before he would have become entitled to a testimonial, to join fellow League One side, Gillingham, on loan for the remainder of the season.
 In his two months with the Kent club, he made seven total appearances but did not score a goal.